 Chapter 10: Test the Solution

 Of all the phases in the design process, testing can be the most complicated piece.
 I will oversimplify it for the purpose of this book.
-If you wish to get a sense of the full scope of User Research testing for game development, I highly recommend the book Games User Research by Anders Drachen, Pejman Mirza-Babaei, and Lennart Nacke.
+If you wish to get a sense of the full scope of user research testing for game development, I highly recommend the book Games User Research by Anders Drachen, Pejman Mirza-Babaei, and Lennart Nacke.

-In terms of our scientific approach to design, Playtests are experiments.
-This experiment is testing our hypothesized cause of the problem by verifying if our solution solved the problem.
-The questions we need answered in this test are:
+In terms of our scientific approach to design, playtests are experiments that test our hypothesized cause of the problem by verifying if our solution solved the problem.
+The questions we need answered in this test are as follows:

 Was the problem solved?